sleepio/why-did-you-update/README.md

 ### Credit

-I originally read about how Benchling created a mixin to do this on a per component basis ([A deep dive into React perf debugging](http://benchling.engineering/deep-dive-react-perf-debugging/)).
+I originally read about how Benchling created a mixin to do this on a per-component basis ([A deep dive into React perf debugging](http://benchling.engineering/deep-dive-react-perf-debugging/)).
 That is really awesome but also tedious AF, so why not just monkey patch React.

 ### License